Lindsey Nelson: San Francisco Giants

+In 1979, Nelson moved on to the San Francisco Giants, for whom he worked three seasons.

 Honors

 Nelson's honors and awards include induction into the National Sportscasters and Sportswriters Association Hall of Fame in Salisbury, North Carolina in 1979; the New York Mets Hall of Fame in 1984; the American Sportscasters Association Hall of Fame in 1986; the Tuss McLaughry Service Award for sports broadcasting in 1988; the Ford C. Frick Award from the Baseball Hall of Fame in 1988; the Pete Rozelle Radio-Television Award from the Pro Football Hall of Fame in 1990; and many more.
 He was awarded an Emmy Award for Lifetime Achievement in 1991.
 Nelson was inducted into the University of Tennessee, Knoxville Army ROTC Hall of Fame in 2021.
 He is a member of the 2020 Class.

 The Tennessee Volunteers baseball team's home field was named Lindsey Nelson Stadium after him.
+Likewise, his high school alma mater of Columbia Central High School's Stadium is also named in honor of Nelson.

 Personal life and retirement

 Television broadcasts featuring Nelson were notable for his multi-colored plaid sports jackets.
 He reportedly owned 335 of them at one time.
 During a broadcast, his jackets often clashed with the set and produced a scintillation effect in the broadcast image.
 But he figured that if fans could see rather than just hear broadcasts, he might as well give them something interesting to talk about.
 Nelson's television fashion sense was an inspiration for Jim Brockmire, the title character played by Hank Azaria in the IFC series.

-After his retirement from active broadcasting, he moved to Knoxville, Tennessee, to an apartment across the Tennessee River from the University of Tennessee campus from which he had a view of Neyland Stadium, the Vols' home field.
+After his retirement from active broadcasting, he moved to Knoxville, Tennessee, to an apartment across the Tennessee River from the University of Tennessee campus from which he had a view of Neyland Stadium, the Vols' home football field.
 He wrote an autobiographical memoir entitled Hello Everybody, I'm Lindsey Nelson, his landmark opening phrase.

 Nelson died of Parkinson's disease at age 76 on June 10, 1995, in Atlanta, Georgia.
 He is buried in Polk Memorial Gardens in Columbia.
 His wife, Mickie, died in 1973.
 They had two daughters, Nancy and Sharon.